mweb29/VC_Capstone_Project/README.md

 in order to understand the progress that has been made.

 ## Benchmark.ipynb
 - This notebook simulates benchmark performance data tailored for venture capital strategies.
-It aligns with Assette’s Snowflake schema and models synthetic returns using industry-informed patterns—such as J-curve behavior, vintage-year clustering, and top-quartile dispersion.
-It produces four structured tables:
+It aligns with Assette’s Snowflake schema and models synthetic returns using industry-informed patterns—such as J-curve behavior, vintage-year clustering, and top-quartile dispersion.It produces four structured tables:

 **BENCHMARKGENERALINFORMATION**: Contains metadata for 20 synthetic benchmarks, including unique codes, sector/geography-based names, provider, and region.
 Acts as the anchor table for all benchmark joins.

 **BENCHMARKCHARACTERISTICS**: Provides static summary statistics such as median IRR, MOIC, and fund count, along with associated units and currencies.

 **BENCHMARKPERFORMANCE**: Stores time-series return data (quarterly, YTD, 1Y, 3Y, 5Y, 10Y) for each benchmark, enabling trend analysis across key VC metrics like IRR and MOIC.

 **PORTFOLIOBENCHMARKASSOCIATION**: Links 100 simulated VC portfolios to appropriate benchmarks via foreign keys, supporting composite benchmarking and performance attribution.
 This synthetic dataset is designed for seamless integration into a fact sheet automation pipeline.